2019/2020 Competency-Based Task/Competency List for Culinary Arts I (8275/36 weeks, 280 hours)

 - Explain factors that make foods potentially hazardous.

-- Explain safe food production, storage, and service procedures.
+- Explain safe food handling, production, storage, and service procedures.

 - Identify common food allergies.

-- Follow a schedule and the standard procedures for cleaning and sanitizing equipment and facilities.
+- Follow a schedule and standard procedures for cleaning and sanitizing equipment and facilities.

 - Identify industry-standard waste disposal and recycling procedures.

-- Describe accepted measures for pest control and eradication in the food service environment.
+- Describe measures for pest control and eradication in the food service environment.

-- List the regulatory agencies and the laws and regulations that govern sanitation and safety in the food service environment.
+- List the agencies and regulations that govern sanitation in the food service environment.

 Exploring the Purchasing and Receiving of Goods